tomattman/Tutorials/tutorials/cp-hana-aa-movielens/cp-hana-aa-movielens-7.md

 ---
-title: Configure your SAPUI5 application
+7title: Configure your SAPUI5 application
-  7description: Configure your SAPUI5 application and your connect it to your SAP HANA XS OData service to consume your `Movielens` recommendations
+description: Configure your SAPUI5 application and your connect it to your SAP HANA XS OData service to consume your `Movielens` recommendations
 auto_validation: true
 primary_tag: topic>machine-learning
 tags: [  tutorial>beginner, products>sap-hana, products>sap-cloud-platform, topic>machine-learning, topic>sapui5 ]